Psychological Assistance Dogs

 Exclusions

-GDQ provides a full-service PTSD Dog program but does not act as a contract dog trainer for 3rd parties.
+GDQ provides a full-service PTSD Assistance Dog program but does not act as a contract dog trainer for 3rd parties.
 As such, we do not:

 - Accredit owner-trained dogs